...

 7. Don’t pay the ticket right away

 Paying a citation usually means admitting guilt.
-Talk to a transportation attorney first.
+Talk to a transportation atto

 8. Stay off social media